amzn/style-dictionary/docs/architecture.md

 ## 2. Find all token files

-In your [config](config.md) file can define `include` and `source`, which are arrays of file paths.
-This tells Style Dictionary where to find your token files.
+In your [config](config.md) file can define `include` and `source`, which are arrays of file path globs.
+These tell Style Dictionary where to find your token files.
 You can have them anywhere and in any folder structure as long as you tell Style Dictionary where to find them.

 If there are [custom parsers](parsers.md) defined, Style Dictionary will run those on files the parsers match.

 ## 3. Deep merge token files

 Style Dictionary takes all the files it found and performs a deep merge.
 This allows you to split your token files in any way you like, without worrying about accidentally overriding groups of tokens.
 This gives Style Dictionary a single, complete token object to work from.